 In contrast to morality and ethics which are externally-imposed values consensually acknowledged to be for the common good of society, integrity is an internal state of being that guides us towards making wise moral choices and intelligent ethical decisions.
 How we choose to respond in any given situation is the testing ground for integrity.
 That is why a psychological approach to understanding this topic is essential.

 Our emotional responses are largely visceral and automatic, often predetermined by our personality types, and influenced by life experience and emotional development.

 Compassion is definitely missing when people's poor judgment and lack of wisdom do irreparable damage to their families, their organizations, and to themselves.
-In future blogs, we will explore why workaholism changes people's personalities and the values they live by; distorts the reality of each family member; threatens family security and often leads to family break-up; and ultimately leads to the tragic loss of both personal and professional integrity.
+In future posts, we will explore why workaholism changes people's personalities and the values they live by, distorts the reality of each family member, threatens family security, often leads to family break up, and ultimately leads to the tragic loss of both personal and professional integrity.

 To raise the level of your own integrity, daily ask the following questions that test the key character traits necessary to make sure that your personal and professional choices possess and demonstrate integrity.

 Questions to test your integrity